microsoft/onefuzz/docs/notifications/github.md

 Until the integration is deleted, when a crash report is written to the indicated container, issues will be created and updated based on the reports.

-The Onefuzz SDK provides an example tool [fake-report.py](../../src/cli/examples/fake-report.py), which can be used to generate a synthetic crash report to verify the integration is functional.
+The OneFuzz SDK provides an example tool [fake-report.py](../../src/cli/examples/fake-report.py), which can be used to generate a synthetic crash report to verify the integration is functional.